HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Text.png)

 A button on the HASP will display text.
 This can be useful when combined with other blueprints which perform an action, but don't apply a label to a button.
-Deploy both blueprints on the same button, and now you have a button that says things things and does things.
+Deploy both blueprints on the same button, and now you have a button that says things and does things.

 ---